vleal-sd/RBGE/GroupDocs/Coursera_RProgramming/RProgrammingDoc.md

 However I already had most of these installed (except Rtools) so they may not be the versions recommended by the course.

 Elspeth is using the following (in 64bit Windows 7):
-* 64bit R - v3.0.0 (have not yet seen if I’ll have the same problem with RStudio - thanks for the tip) I also have 32bit R i386 v3.0.0 (so I guess I may be able to use this?)
+* 64bit R - v3.0.0 (have not yet seen if Iâ€™ll have the same problem with RStudio - thanks for the tip) I also have 32bit R i386 v3.0.0 (so I guess I may be able to use this?)
 * Git - v1.9.0

 Catherine is using (in Mac 10.9.3, and Linux a bit I hope)